tobac-project/tobac-tutorials/docs/RunningTutorials.md

 pip install -e .
 ```

 This will enable you to update your `tobac` import to the version of another branch, as you checkout on that branch.
-Switching between branches is not necessary to run these tutorials, but could be useful if you also plan to test the latest release of `tobac` with the latest release or other development branches.
+Switching between branches is not necessary to run these tutorials, but could be useful if you also plan to test the latest release of `tobac` or code from other development branches.

 Up to this point, you should have successfully installed `tobac`.
 As the tutorials
 are provided by Jupyter Notebook, you'll need to install `jupyter` in your